 Benefit Description You Pay Oral and maxillofacial surgery (cont.)
 Standard Option Basic Option Incision and surgical treatment of accessory sinuses, salivary glands, or ducts Preferred: 15% of the Plan allowance Preferred: \$150 copayment per performing surgeon Reduction of dislocations and excision of temporomandibular joints Removal of impacted teeth Note: Dentists and oral surgeons who are in our Preferred Dental Network for routine dental care are not necessarily Preferred providers for other services covered by this Plan under other benefit provisions (such as the surgical benefit for oral and maxillofacial surgery).
 Call us at the customer service number on the back of your ID card to verify that your provider is Preferred for the type of care (e.g., routine dental care or oral surgery) you are scheduled to receive.
 Participating: 35% of the Plan allowance Non-participating: 35% of the Plan allowance, plus any difference between our allowance and the billed amount Note: You may request prior approval and receive specific benefit information in advance for surgeries to be performed by Non-participating physicians when the charge for the surgery will be \$5,000 or more.
-See Note: If you receive the services of a co-surgeon, you pay a second \$150 copayment for those services.
+See page 21 for more information.
+Note: If you receive the services of a co-surgeon, you pay a second \$150 copayment for those services.
 No additional copayment applies to the services of assistant surgeons.
 Note: You pay 30% of the Plan allowance for agents, drugs, and/or supplies administered or obtained in connection with your care.
-(See page 126 for more information about "agents.") page 18 for more information.
-Participating/Non-participating: You pay all charges Not covered: Oral implants and transplants except for those required to treat accidental injuries as specifically described above and in Section 5(g) All charges All charges • Surgical procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone), except for those required to treat accidental injuries as specifically described above and in Section 5(g) • Surgical procedures involving dental implants or preparation of the mouth for the fitting or the continued use of dentures, except for those required to treat accidental injuries as specifically described above and in Section 5(g) • Orthodontic care before, during, or after surgery, except for orthodontia associated with surgery to correct accidental injuries as specifically described above and in Section 5(g) Organ/tissue transplants Standard Option Basic Option
+(See page 136 for more information about "agents.")
+Participating/Non-participating: You pay all charges Oral implants and transplants except for those required to treat accidental injuries as specifically described above and in Section 5(g) Surgical procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone), except for those required to treat accidental injuries as specifically described above and in Section 5(g) Surgical procedures involving dental implants or preparation of the mouth for the fitting or the continued use of dentures, except for those required to treat accidental injuries as specifically described above and in Section 5(g) Orthodontic care before, during, or after surgery, except for orthodontia associated with surgery to correct accidental injuries as specifically described above and in Section 5(g) All charges All charges Organ/tissue transplants Standard Option Basic Option Solid organ transplants (see list in the next box below) are subject to medical necessity and experimental/ investigational review.
+Refer to Other services in Section 3 (see page 20) for prior approval procedures.
+Prior approval requirements: You must obtain prior approval (see page 20) from the Local Plan, for both the procedure and the facility.
+You must obtain prior approval (see page 20) from the Local Plan, for both the procedure and the facility, for the following transplant procedures: Organ/tiggue tr angulants continued on payt p